tech-addiction/tech-addiction.github.io/_posts/2020-10-04-mac-osx-transparent-application-icons.md

 Instructions how to use the transparent.icns file are [here on Github](https://github.com/tech-addiction/MacOSX-Transparent-Icns#usage).

 Caveat: After Mac OSX 10.6 the icons for standard Mac OSX applications are read only and cannot be changed unless you turn off System Integrity Protection.
 I do not recommend doing that tho, instead I now just replace the icons on non standard applications.

+Hope this helps you and/or inspires you to use the computer less!